snac-cooperative/technical-docs/Specifications/DBUtil API.md

 and role id.
 This function simply reads the database for user 'system'.
 When we have an authentiation and authorization system, application code will supply the user information to DBUtil.

-DBUtil will automatically, internally mint new version and constellation main_id as necessary.
+DBUtil will automatically, internally mint new version and constellation ic_id as necessary.
 For constellation inserts you should create a single DBUtil object and use it for all inserts of every record in the batch.
 Passing in a constellation with no ID or version and asking for an "insert" operation will result in a new ID being minted.
 In other words, for a new constellation written to the database for the first time, a new